-During one of our recent trips to Walt Disney World, we were able to check out Chef Mickey’s for breakfast.
-Chef Mickey’s is a character buffet dining experience at Disney’s Contemporary Resort, serving breakfast and dinner Monday through Saturday, and serving brunch and dinner on Sunday.
-Reservations are hard to get at this popular restaurant that features Mickey Mouse, Minnie Mouse, Donald Duck, Goofy and Pluto – all in their Chef’s best.
+During one of our recent trips to Walt Disney World, we were able to check out Chef Mickey’s for breakfast and it gave us a chance to finally do a Chef Mickey’s Review.
+If you aren’t aware, Chef Mickey’s is one of the most popular character buffet dining experience at Disney World.
+It’s located inside Disney World’s Contemporary Resort, serving breakfast and dinner Monday through Saturday, and serving brunch and dinner on Sunday.
+Chef Mickey’s reservations are hard to get at this popular restaurant that features Chef Mickey Mouse, Chef Minnie Mouse, Chef Donald Duck, Chef Goofy and Pluto – all in their Chef’s best.
 We, of course, wanted to report for you guys, so here is our review!

 Our Chef Mickey’s Review

-If You Would Like To Listen To This Review Instead
+If You Would Like To Listen To This Chef Mickey’s Review Instead

-If you would rather listen to this review or if you would like to listen to it and also read it (we always recommend such things) then you can listen to this review directly below.
+If you would rather listen to this Chef Mickey’s Review or if you would like to listen to it and also read it (we always recommend such things) then you can listen to this review directly below.

 Checking In At Chef Mickey’s

-Once we were inside, Chef Mickeys felt very busy and it was loud – both in sound and in colors – like I said, sensory overload (especially for young children).
-The décor is very cartoonish, there were characters everywhere, and it felt very 1990’s.
-What’s funny is when you walk into Disney’s Contemporary Resort where Chef Mickey’s is located, it’s this big open-air area and you can see the monorail going through the resort.
-But once you get into Chef Mickey’s itself, it actually felt very cramped, the tales felt very close together, with low ceilings.
-We expected it to be loud, as most character meals are, but it sounded very echoey.
-It feels like this Disney restaurant needs an update for sure, but overall wasn’t bad.
+Once we were inside, Chef Mickey’s felt very busy and it was loud – both in sound and in colors – like I said, sensory overload (especially for young children).
+The décor in Chef Mickey’s is very cartoonish (sort of the older Disney World feel), there were characters everywhere, and it felt very 1990’s.
+But once you get into Chef Mickey’s itself, it actually felt very cramped, the tables felt very close together, with low ceilings.

-As far as the breakfast buffet is concerned, it was your typical Disney breakfast buffet – yogurt, fruit, bagels, pastries, eggs, bacon, hash browns, hash brown casserole, pancakes, and of course, Mickey waffles.
-It wasn’t the best breakfast food we’ve ever had, but it wasn’t bad.
-The hash brown casserole was really good, though!
+This is the part of the Chef Mickey’s Review that you may be the most interested in (unless you just care about meeting the characters).
+As far as the breakfast buffet is concerned, it was your typical Disney World breakfast buffet – yogurt, fruit, bagels, pastries, eggs, bacon, hash browns, hash brown casserole, pancakes, and of course, Mickey waffles.

 Okay, So What is the Price for Chef Mickey’s?

-As you can imagine, with the location and with the characters that you get to meet, this is one of the more expensive buffet meals at Disney.
-At the time we dined, Chef Mickey’s was $42 per adult and $25 for kids 3 to 9.
+As with any character meal at Disney World, Chef Mickey’s ain’t cheap.
+It was $42 per adult and $25 for kids 3 to 9.
 Prices have since been raised to $49 per adult and $29 for kids 3 to 9.
-Chef Mickey’s accepts Annual Passholder, Disney Vacation Club, and Tables in Wonderland discounts.
+Chef Mickey’s accepts Disney World Annual Passholder, Disney Vacation Club, and Tables in Wonderland discounts.

-How Would We Rank Our Chef Mickey’s Experience?
+What Score Would We Put On Our Chef Mickey’s Review?

-On a scale of 1 to 10, I would give Chef Mickey’s a 6.5.
-The characters really needed to slow down and take more time at each table and love on the kids more.
+On a scale of 1 to 10, we would give Chef Mickey’s a 6.5.
+Felt the characters needed to slow down and take more time at each table and love on the kids more.
 The food could also be better quality.
 Most people go to Chef Mickey’s to meet the characters, and not savor the food, but that’s no reason to skimp on quality, especially since you have someplace like ‘Ohana which does both very well.

-If we had to rank Chef Mickey’s with some other character breakfasts we’ve done at Walt Disney World, like ‘Ohana and Tusker House, then this would be our least favorite.
+If we had to rank Chef Mickey’s with some other Disney World character breakfasts we’ve done like ‘Ohana and Tusker House, then this would be our least favorite.
 The food wasn’t great and the interaction at Chef Mickey’s was just okay.
-Now, if the food had been fantastic and the interaction had just been okay, or vice versa, then we might feel differently.
-But there was nothing that really stood out at Chef Mickey’s.
-It was just average.
 To give you a perspective, we’d give Tusker House and ‘Ohana an 8 and 9 out of 10.
-Food and interactions were great at both of these breakfast experiences.
+Food and interactions were great at both of these Disney World breakfast experiences.

-What Could Disney Do To Improve Chef Mickey’s Score?
+What Could Disney Do To Improve Their Chef Mickey’s Review Score?

-Obviously, Disney could make the character interactions longer, improve the quality of the food, and change the layout of the restaurant so it doesn’t feel so outdated and cramped.
+Disney World could make the character interactions for Chef Mickey’s longer, improve the quality of the food, and change the layout of the restaurant so it doesn’t feel so outdated and cramped.
 I know that this pretty much encompasses everything about the experience, but they are all in need of updating, and making these updates would help Chef Mickey’s improve their score with us in the future.

 Would We Go Back to Chef Mickey’s or Recommend It To A Friend?

 Now, would we recommend making reservations to Chef Mickey’s?
-Well, if you are wanting to meet the Fab 5 in one single setting, and be close to the Magic Kingdom, then I would say it should definitely be considered.
-If you want to accomplish 2 things (breakfast and meet and greets) at one time, this would be a good option.
-However, if you are looking for quality food and extensive character interaction, you may want to consider another character breakfast option within Walt Disney World.
+Well, if you are wanting to meet the Fab 5 in one single setting, and be close to the Magic Kingdom, then I would say it should definitely be considered as you can’t do that anywhere else on Disney World property.
+If you want to accomplish 2 things (breakfast and meet and greets) at one time, then Chef Mickey’s would be a good option.
+However, if you are looking for quality food and extensive character interaction, you may want to consider another character breakfast option besides Chef Mickey’s at Walt Disney World.